-When a classroom teacher is assigned a medically fragile student, the teacher will not be expected to perform routine, scheduled maintenance of a medical appliance or apparatus used by the student to sustain his/her bodily functions, or render routine scheduled case or maintenance of exceptional bodily functions related to the student's impaired condition.
+When a classroom teacher is assigned a student who requires special medical care, the teacher will not be expected to perform routine, scheduled maintenance of a medical appliance or apparatus used by the student to sustain his/her bodily functions, or render routine scheduled case or maintenance of exceptional bodily functions related to the student's impaired condition.
 The teacher shall be informed and instructed as to emergency measures which may be necessary on occasion due to the student's impaired condition.